 Their shopping malls are not just for searching the latest fashion collections.
 In one you can admire the huge aquarium with thousands of different sea species, the other is the entrance to the tallest building in the world (Burj Khalifa), outside there are fountains that dance with the sound of music.
-In another shopping mall, you can sky in the middle of the July.
+In another shopping mall, you can sky in the middle of July.

-There is also the replica of the Venice, where you can ride a gondola through the artificial canals that resemble the great Italian city.
+There is also the replica of Venice, where you can ride a gondola through the artificial canals that resemble the great Italian city.
 What more can we say about the town that has its own artificial island made in the shape of the palm tree?

 One thing is for sure – you can’t have a boring day in Dubai.